-- A gracious resort-style amenity center that features two swimming pools and a clubhouse with covered porches, gathering room, kitchen, conference room and restrooms.
+- A gracious resort-style amenity center that features two swimming pools and clubhouse with covered porches, gathering room, kitchen, conference room and restrooms.

-• A trail system that connects Witherspoon to Crockett Park
+- A trail system that connecting Witherspoon to Crockett Park

-• Street trees, neighborhood parks, streetlights and sidewalks throughout the community
+- Street trees, neighborhood parks and playgrounds, streetlights, and sidewalks throughout the community.

 No, Witherspoon is not a gated community.

-- Who are the Approved Builders for Witherspoon?
-How were the builders
+Who are the Approved Builders for Witherspoon?
+How were the builders selected?

-As of 12/1/16 the HOA quarterly fee assessment is $700.00.
+As of 1/1/20 the HOA quarterly fee assessment is $735.00.
 The quarterly assessments are subject to review and/or revision as outlined in the Bylaws.
 At the homesite closing, there is a payment due of $1,500.00 toward the working capital fund and an additional payment of $250.00 for a set-up fee to the HOA management company.

 The HOA fees will cover maintenance of the:

-- Highly landscaped and lighted entrance pm Crockett Rd.
+- Highly landscaped and lighted entrance on Crockett Road.